kapish-18/ONECART/README.md

 ## The Problem

-traditional food apps make you place **separate orders for separate outlets** — meaning separate payments, separate waits, separate tracking.
+Traditional food apps make you place **separate orders for separate outlets** — meaning separate payments, separate waits, separate tracking.
 If you want food from a pizza place *and* the biryani dhaba, you're doing it twice.

 **OneCart collapses that into one flow.** Pick from multiple outlets, pay once, track one order, one delivery partner brings everything.